On the connectivity of the disjointness graph of segments of point sets in general position in the plane: Introduction

-As we will see in Proposition~\ref{prop:easy}, the lower bound of $\kappa(D(P))$ given in Theorem~\ref{thm:main} is in fact a lower bound for the minimum degree of $D(P)$.
-Moreover, in that proposition we also show that each point set in the collection $\{C_n\}_{n=3}^{\infty}$, where $C_n$ denotes the set of $n$ points in general and convex position, satisfy the hypothesis of Corollary~\ref{cor:main}, and hence $\kappa(D(C_n))$ attains the bound in Theorem~\ref{thm:main} for each $n\geq 3$.
+As we will see in Proposition~\ref{prop:easy}, the lower bound of given in Theorem~\ref{thm:main} is in fact a lower bound for the minimum degree of .
+Moreover, in that proposition we also show that each point set in the collection , where denotes the set of points in general and convex position, satisfy the hypothesis of Corollary~\ref{cor:main}, and hence is equal to the lower bound in Theorem~\ref{thm:main} for each .

 The rest of the paper is organized as follows.
 In Section~\ref{sec:preliminaries} we introduce additional terminology and give some auxiliary results which will be used in the proof Theorem~\ref{thm:main}.
 Finally, in Section~\ref{sec:main} we give the proof of our main result.